MarkStrickland562/SuperGalacticAgeCalculator/README.md

        $ npm run start

 #### Test the application
-1. Execute the tests with Jasmine and karma:
+1. Execute the tests with Jasmine and Karma:

        $ npm run test